 Related article: How to get your tween/teenage son to open up to you

 However, telling your teen they are amazing-amazing-amazing for hanging up their towel one- time last month is not what I mean.
-(Because you know you want to take them to doctor to get their arms checked.)
+(Because you know you want to take them to the doctor to get their arms checked.)
 Or being all chill when you found out your kids and their friends binge drank in your home.
 (In that case, please, be the opposite of chill.
 Overact.
 Holler like the zombie apocalypse has arrived.
 Don’t even be sorry.)

-Teens need structure, stability and healthy expectations.
+Teens need structure, stability, and healthy expectations.